SpatialThinker: Reinforcing Scene Graph-Grounded Spatial Reasoning via Dense Rewards: STVQA-7K: Dataset Construction

 High-quality spatial VQA datasets remain scarce, as most existing benchmarks either lack grounded scene-graph annotations (i.e., explicit spatial coordinates for objects and relations) or fail to comprehensively cover both 2D and 3D spatial reasoning categories.
 Visual Genome \citep{krishna2017visual} provides dense, human-annotated scene graphs that support strict grounding of both question generation and answer verification within a unified representational framework.
 Using Visual Genome, we synthetically constructed a spatial visual question answering dataset called \textsc{SpatialThinker} Visual Question Answering dataset i.e., STVQA-7K comprising 7,587 samples, fully grounded in human-annotated scene graphs \citep{krishna2017visual}, which we employed for post-training the \textsc{SpatialThinker} models.
 Importantly, our pipeline is scalable and can be extended to generate up to ~108K samples, the maximum supported by Visual Genome, enabling future large-scale post-training or RL fine-tuning.

 The original VG150 predicate set is limited to 50 relations, missing several important categories such as positional relations (e.g., left, right, beside), distance-based relations (e.g., near, far, next to), comparative size (e.g., smaller, taller, bigger), orientation (e.g., facing towards/away), and containment (e.g., inside, beneath).
 To address this gap, we extended the scene graph relation space with an additional 34 predicates, ensuring richer spatial coverage in both 2D and 3D reasoning.
 Bounding box coordinates are retained in absolute pixel space, rather than normalized values, to preserve real-world scale and spatial alignment, to enable both improved spatial reasoning and effective use of CIoU-based supervision during reward optimization.
+From these scene graphs, we generate 3D-reasoning VQA, e.g., depth: ``\textit{Which is closer to the camera?}'' and orientation: ``\textit{From the person's perspective, which direction is the dog?}''.
 The dataset construction pipeline proceeds in three stages: (1) synthetic question generation from ground-truth scene graphs, (2) automated quality filtering with external verification, and (3) scene graph adaptation for regional alignment with individual questions.